 Can I visit? / Do you have a store at your cheese making facilities?

-In Grafton, MKT (a local cafe and market) located behind the Grafton Inn carries our cheeses.
-And just down the road is our Grafton retail facility where you can watch cheese being made.
-The MKT has the cheesemaking schedule for Grafton.
-Learn more about visiting us.
+In Grafton, MKT (a local café and market) located a few doors down from the Grafton Inn carries our cheeses.
+And just down the road is our Grafton production facility where you can watch cheese being made.

 Are tours of your factory available?

 Walking tours inside our facilities are prohibited due to sanitary concerns.
-At each facility, we have a large viewing window where you can watch the cheese being made as well as a video explaining the cheese making process.
+At our Grafton facility, we have a large viewing window where you can watch the cheese being made.

 Can I freeze your cheese?